boazbk/tcs/lec_17_model_rand.md

 \cup_{i \in [100m-1]} |S_x \oplus s_i| \leq \sum_{i=0}^{100m-1} |S_x \oplus s_i| = \sum_{i=0}^{100m -1} |S_x| = 100m|S_x| \;.
 $$

-To prove __CLAIM II__, we will use the _probabilistic method_.
+To prove __CLAIM II__, we will use a technique known as the  _probabilistic method_ (see the proof of [prgexist](){.ref} for a more extensive discussion).
 Note that this is a completely different use of probability than in the theorem statement, we  just use the methods of probability to prove an _existential_ statement.

 __Proof of CLAIM II:__ Let $S \subseteq \{0,1\}^m$ with $|S| \geq 0.5 \cdot 2^m$ be as in the claim's statement.
 Consider the following probabilistic experiment: we choose $100m$ random shifts $s_0,\ldots,s_{100m-1}$ independently at random in $\{0,1\}^m$, and consider the event $GOOD$ that $\cup_{i\in [100m]}(S \oplus s_i) = \{0,1\}^m$.